dgwarlug47/notes2/content/blog/Sociology/Liquid/liquid_modernity.md

 This shift has profound socio-economic implications, leading to widespread job insecurity and precarity.

 The transient nature of modern workplaces also weakens personal ties among colleagues, further eroding the sense of community.

+# 🧱 From Solid to Liquid: What Changed?

+## 1. **Global Capitalism and Economic Deregulation**
+- Erosion of long-term employment and social safety nets.
+- Rise of flexible labor markets and outsourcing.
+- Security replaced by competitiveness and precarity.

+## 2. **Neoliberal Individualism**
+- Personal freedom replaces collective responsibility.
+- Individuals must construct their own identities without institutional guidance.
+- Life becomes a series of short-term projects and relationships.

+## 3. **Technological Acceleration**
+- Digital communication and fast-paced change reinforce instability.
+- Relationships, information, and trends are temporary and disposable.